HL7/davinci-crd/input/pagecontent/hooks.md

 Each capability listed here has been proposed to the CDS Hooks community and could become part of the official specification in a future release.
 However, there is a significant likelihood that the way the requirements are met will vary from the syntax or even the architectural approach proposed in this guide.
 Future versions of this implementation guide will be updated to align with how these requirements are addressed in future versions of the CDS Hook specification.
 Until both the CDS Hooks content and the FHIR and US Core content underlying this specification are *Normative* (locked into backward compatibility mode), the CRD implementation guide will remain as STU.

-This implementation guide extends/customizes CDS Hooks in 5 ways: additional hook resources, a hook configuration mechanism, additional prefetch capabilities, additional response capabilities, and ability to link hooks to their corresponding request.
+This implementation guide extends/customizes CDS Hooks in 5 ways: additional hook resources, a hook configuration mechanism, additional prefetch capabilities, additional response capabilities, and the ability to link hooks to their corresponding request.
 Each are described below:

 <div markdown="1" class="new-content">